MicrosoftDocs/dynamics-365-intelligent-order-management/topics/email-capability.md

 To access the email templates, go to **Intelligent Order Management \> Configurations \> Communications \> Email templates**.

 The templates above can be edited for your own business needs.
-We strongly recommend to create a new template and then copy the contents from the above templates over, save and copy and work on top of it.
+We strongly recommend creating a new template and then copy the contents from the above templates over, save and copy and work on top of it.
 This is to avoid any upgrade issues with the IOM solutions in the future.

 ## Copy and create a new order confirmation template

 To copy and create a new order confirmation template, follow these steps.

 1. Open the order confirmation template and copy the HTML content.
 Select **</> HTML** to get the content to copy.
 1. After copying and while you are on this page, press F12 on your key board which opens the developer tools.
-Then open **Console** and exceute the following command. var placeholders = Xrm.Page.getAttribute('msdyn_placeholders').getValue() By doing this you are copying the tokens and placeholders from the template.
+Then open **Console** and execute the following command. var placeholders = Xrm.Page.getAttribute('msdyn_placeholders').getValue() By doing this you are copying the tokens and placeholders from the template.
-1. Go to **+New** and create a new email template and name it as you desier and save.
+1. Go to **+New** and create a new email template and name it as you desire and save.
-1. On the new templaet, go to **</>HTML** and paste the HTML content we copied in the step 2.
+1. On the new template, go to **</>HTML** and paste the HTML content we copied in the step 2.
 Now close the HTML window and save the template.
-1. In the developer tools window (we opened in step 2) run the following the command in the console:
+1. In the developer tools window (we opened in step 2) run the following command in the console:
  Xrm.Page.getAttribute('msdyn_placeholders').setValue(placeholdersStr)
 1. Once run, your new template is similar to the out of the box one and you are free to edit it.